 Fill your jug with ice and pour in 200ml of Pimm’s No. 1.
 Top up with 600ml of lemonade and give the concoction a good stir.

 Next, add several pieces of sliced orange and a handful of chopped strawberries.
 Mint sprigs and sliced cucumber is used as a garnish.

 Your friends that are teetotal, pregnant, driving or simply off the booze do not need to feel left out!
 There are plenty of ‘mocktail’ recipes that everybody can enjoy.
 Try this visually impressive blueberry mint agua fresca from familyfreshcooking.com (pictured below).
 It’s a healthy fruit punch made using only four ingredients, cold water and edible flowers!
 Get the recipe here.

 Everybody is different when it comes to party food and there are no right and wrong choices.
 You might opt for a handmade pizza made in an outdoor clay oven or you could fire up the BBQ and make hotdogs with impressive toppings.

-I’ve made all three several time they are certainly delicious
+I’ve made all three several times and they are amazing.

 3) Delicious desserts

-After spending hours sweating over the stove (or BBQ grill) cooking for guests, as hosts we’re unlikely to have time or energy for baking desserts too.
-For Pinterest-worthy puddings, I’m thinking about cheating.
-I’ll be visiting Marks and Spencer, which is just around the corner from my house… I’m pretty tempted by these delights:
+After spending hours sweating over the stove (or BBQ grill) cooking for guests, as hosts you’re unlikely to have time or energy for baking desserts too.
+For Pinterest-worthy puddings, I’d think about cheating.
+Perhaps a visit to Marks and Spencer for something indulgent that you can serve straight from the fridge?

 If you DO want to bake a cake, how about this beauty that I found on the Party Pieces blog?
 It’s a Strawberry and Elderflower cake by baker and cookbook author Fiona Cairns.
 It is perfect for summertime.
-I’m making this for my Clandestine Cake Club meeting next weekend, so I’ll let you know how it tastes.
+I made it for a Clandestine Cake Club meeting a few years ago.
+It went down a treat.